apache/hive/README.txt

   schema upgrade scripts located in the scripts/metastore/upgrade directory.

-- We have provided upgrade scripts for MySQL, PostgreSQL, Oracle and Derby databases.
+- We have provided upgrade scripts for MySQL, PostgreSQL, Oracle, Microsoft SQL Server, and Derby databases.
 If you are using a different database for your MetaStore you will need to provide your own upgrade script.

 Useful mailing lists
 ====================